 The Wall Street Journal featured Beck Reed Riden LLP’s noncompete agreement experience.
 In 2016, the White House issued a report entitled, “Non-Compete Agreements: Analysis of the Usage, Potential Issues, and State Responses,” relying in part on Beck Reed Riden LLP’s research and analysis, including its 50 State Noncompete Survey.

-Russell Beck’s work in this area is well recognized; it includes:
+Russell Beck’s work in this area is well recognized, and includes:

-Over sixteen years of working on trade secret, noncompete, and unfair competition matters
+- Over twenty five years of working on trade secret, noncompete, and unfair competition matters

-Authoring the book Negotiating, Drafting, and Enforcing Noncompetition Agreements and Related Restrictive Covenants (5th ed., MCLE, Inc. 2015), used by other lawyers to help them with their noncompete cases
+- Authoring the book Negotiating, Drafting, and Enforcing Noncompetition Agreements and Related Restrictive Covenants (5th ed., MCLE, Inc. 2015), used by other lawyers to help them with their noncompete matters

 Beck Reed Riden LLP is Boston’s innovative litigation boutique.
-Our lawyers have years of experience at large law firms, working with clients ranging from Fortune 500 companies to start-ups and individuals.
-We focus on business litigation and labor and employment.
+Our lawyers have years of experience working with clients ranging from Fortune 500 companies to start-ups and individuals.
+We focus on business litigation and employment.
 We are experienced litigators and counselors, helping our clients as business partners to resolve issues and develop strategies that best meet our clients’ legal and business needs – before, during, and after litigation.
 We’re ready to roll up our sleeves and help you.
 Read more about us, the types of matters we handle, and what we can do for you here.